 Adjustment disorder is caused by one or more life stressors.
-In adults, these stressors are most commonly related to marital discord, finances, or work.
-In adolescents, common stressors include school problems, family or parents' marital problems, or issues around sexuality.
-Other types of stressors include the death of a loved one, life changes, unexpected catastrophes, and medical conditions (such as cancer) and their subsequent treatments.
+In adults, these stressors are most commonly related to marital discord, finances, or problems at work.
+In adolescents, common stressors include academic or social challenges, family discord or parents' marital problems, or issues around sexuality.
+Other types of stressors include the death of a loved one, life changes, unexpected catastrophes or natural disasters, and medical conditions (such as cancer) and their subsequent treatments.

-Factors that influence how well a person reacts to stress may include economic conditions, as well as the availability of social supports and occupational and recreational opportunities.
-Factors leading an individual to be more susceptible to stressors include social skills, intelligence, genetics, and mastery of existing coping strategies.
+Factors that influence how well a person reacts to stress may include economic conditions, as well as the availability of social support and occupational and recreational opportunities.
+Factors leading an individual to be more or less susceptible to stressors include social skills, intelligence, genetics, and mastery of existing coping strategies.